xiv3r/bomb/README.md

 # About
-bomb is a powerful ddos tool that can shutdown a wifi router.
+bomb is a powerful ddos tool that can reboot shutdown or destroy a wifi router.

 # Requirements
 - Termux